Conte Calls For courage To Save Italy At Talks With EU, IMF - UrduPoint

 Conte Calls For 'courage' To Save Italy At Talks With EU, IMF

-Conte said the plan was needed to surmount the nation's crisis as Italian opposition figures shunned the hastily organised and roundly criticised emergency talks.
+Conte said the plan was needed to surmount the nation's crisis as Italian opposition figures shunned the hastily organised and roundly criticised emergency talks -- and as reports emerged of new virus cases in Rome.

 European Union leaders "must show that they have understood that it is about defending mutual interests," Conte said in an opening speech transmitted to leading executives in Brussels.

-"We are in the process of living an unprecedented shock with very high human, social and economic costs," Conte said.
+"We are in the process of living an unprecedented shock with very high human, social and economic costs," said Conte, whose country had recorded 34,301 coronavirus deaths to Saturday -- one of the worst tolls in Europe.

-The EU's third largest economy is expected to contract by at least 8.3 percent in 2020, under the most optimistic estimate from Italy's national statistics agency.
+The EU's third largest economy is expected to contract by at least 8.3 percent in 2020, under the most optimistic official estimate.

 To stimulate activity in EU countries most affected by the COVID-19 crisis, the European Commission has proposed a 750-billion-euro ($847-billion) recovery plan -- 500 billion Euros in grants and 250 billion euros in loans.